chef/automate/components/docs-chef-io/content/automate/configuration.md

 Enabling the CSP header may break the SAML login.
 This may happen if the IDP Login page has inline javascript, which the CSP header prevents from getting evaluated by default.
 {{< /warning >}}

+The default value of the Content Security Policy (CSP) is default-src 'self'; frame-ancestors 'self';.
+This value will be present in the HTTP response header and in the /hab/svc/automate-load-balancer/config/nginx.conf file only after you enable the CSP header.

 To configure the value of Content Security Policy, the following configuration needs to be patched:

 ```toml